bilgino/angularforddd/README.md

 Should we really comply with Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-driven approach is sufficient.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must evaluate incoming requirements.

-## Object-Oriented Design

-Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach is better suited for Angular projects.
-Object-oriented design allows us to approach a more human-readable code base, where the UL
-(Ubiquitous language) can help to design a better taxonomy and complex data types.
-It's important to note, Angular embraces both programming paradigms (FP & OOP).

-**» Applying SOLID principles**<br/>

-In object orientation the SOLID principles can help to make better design decisions (high cohesion and low coupling).
-Applying the Dependency
-Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion. => Programming to an Interface!

-For example, we provide the domain layer as an abstraction by using interfaces / type aliases.

-**» Applying cross-cutting concerns**<br/>

-The infrastructure layer includes cross-cutting concerns such as logging, caching or security.
-A naive approach to implement cross-cutting functionality usually leads to duplicated or coupled code, which violates Don't Repeat Yourself and Single Responsibility Principle.
-The Aspect Oriented Programming promotes an abstraction and encapsulation of cross-cutting concerns by interlacing additional code, resulting in loose coupling between the actual logic and the infrastructure logic.
-For more information about AOP in TypeScript please visit the following website: https://jaxenter.com/cross-cutting-concerns-angular-2-typescript-128925.html

 # Angular core patterns